TULiberalArts/English/pages/resources.md

 **How are interns registered for the course?**

 Students cannot register themselves for English 3085.
 In order to be registered, a student who has been accepted as an intern should email Professor Robison, [prob@temple.edu](mailto:prob@temple.edu).

+## Awards and Scholarships

+The entire list of awards and scholarships offered along with applications and instructions for all English majors can be found on the [College of Liberal Arts Awards and Scholarships](https://liberalarts.temple.edu/about-us/resources/awards-and-scholarships?field_awards_department_nid=4593&field_awards_academics_class_value=All) page.

 ### Study Abroad